voxpupuli/puppet-bacula/README.md

 ##### ** Upgrading to 5.x **

 The `bacula::params` class has been completely removed.
-Any data in your primary hiera that used these values will need to be udpated.
+Any data in your primary hiera that used these values will need to be updated.

+The variables used to specify the Storage and Director host have been moved.
+Where previously, `bacula::params::director` and `bacula::params::storage`,
+replace them with `bacula::dirctor_name` and `bacula::storage_name`.

 ##### ** Upgrading to 4.x **